nophead/NopSCADlib/readme.md

 ---
 <a name="Rounded_polygon"></a>
 ## Rounded_polygon
 Draw a polygon with rounded corners.
-Each element of the vector is the XY coordinate and a radius.
+Each element of the vector is the XY coordinate and a radius in clockwise order.
 Radius can be negative for a concave corner.

 Because the tangents need to be calculated to find the length these can be calculated separately and re-used when drawing to save calculating them twice.